Inflect logo

 FactorRating / DataNotes

-Power Cost$0.07/kWh – as of Q2 2025Competitive industrial rates; costs vary significantly by state and utility.
+Power Cost$0.07/kWh – as of Q2 2025Competitive industrial rates support large-scale, high-density deployments.

-Tax IncentivesYesMultiple states offer significant sales and use tax exemptions for data centers.
+Tax IncentivesYesMultiple states offer significant sales and use tax exemptions on equipment and power.

 Sales TaxVaries by state – as of September 2025No federal value-added tax (VAT); state and local sales taxes apply.